Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

 ---
 title: Step 3.
 Add some elements
-subtitle: "Build your first Polymer application"
+subtitle: "Build an app with App Toolbox"
 ---

 <!-- toc -->